-Proposition 26 requires that assessment funds be expended on, "a specific benefit conferred or privilege granted directly to the payor that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of conferring the benefit or granting the privilege."2.
-The services in this Management District Plan are designed to provide targeted benefits directly to assessed lodging businesses, and are intended only to provide benefits and services directly to those businesses paying the assessment.
-These services are tailored not to serve the general public, businesses in general, or parcels of land, but rather to serve the specific lodging businesses within the District.
-The activities described in this Plan are specifically targeted to increase room night sales for assessed lodging businesses within the boundaries of the District, and are narrowly tailored.
-VCWTBID funds will be used exclusively to provide the specific benefit of increased room night sales directly to the assessees.
-For example, assessment funds shall not be used to generate sales leads for non-assessed businesses.
+Proposition 26 requires that assessment funds be expended on, "a specific benefit conferred or privilege granted directly to the payor that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of conferring the benefit or granting the privilege."
+The services in this Plan are designed to provide targeted benefits directly to assessed businesses, and are intended only to provide benefits and services directly to those businesses paying the assessment.
+These services are tailored not to serve the general public, businesses in general, or parcels of land, but rather to serve the specific businesses within the OTMD.
+The activities described in this Plan are specifically targeted to increase room night sales for assessed lodging businesses within the boundaries of the OTMD, and are narrowly tailored.
+OTMD funds will be used exclusively to provide the specific benefit of increased room night sales directly to the assessees.
+Assessment funds shall not be used to feature non-assessed lodging businesses in OTMD programs, or to directly generate sales for non-assessed businesses.
 The activities paid for from assessment revenues are business services constituting and providing specific benefits to the assessed businesses.